RAF Brize Norton: Back to Royal Air Force control

 In 1970, two squadrons No. 99 Squadron and No. 511 Squadron operating the Bristol Britannia moved from RAF Lyneham.
 Both squadrons were disbanded in 1976, along with No. 53 Squadron, operating the Short Belfast C.1 In the same year, No. 115 Squadron moved from RAF Cottesmore, operating the Hawker Siddeley Andover in the radar calibration role.
 The squadron moved to RAF Benson in 1983.

-No. 101 Squadron reformed at Brize Norton on 1 May 1984, flying the converted former civil VC-10, heavily modified and updated by British Aerospace for military service as aerial refuelling tankers between 1983 and 1993.
+In May 1984, No. 101 Squadron reformed at Brize Norton, flying the converted former civil VC-10, heavily modified and updated by British Aerospace for military service as aerial refuelling tankers between 1983 and 1993.
 Of the thirty-nine airline aircraft acquired by the RAF, thirteen were converted, while the remainder were cannibalised for spare parts.
-These converted VC-10s were all three-point tankers; capable of refuelling one aircraft (typically another large aircraft) using the main hose or two smaller aircraft using the underwing pods.
+These converted VC-10s were all three-point tankers, capable of refuelling one aircraft, typically another large aircraft, using the main hose or two smaller aircraft using the underwing pods.
 The variants were designated K.2, K.3 and K.4.